Updated: May 25, 2022

 (2 Cor 5:17) Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.

-As you look back this past year, is there something that you regret?
+As you look back in your life, is there something that you regret?
 Is there something you feel bad about, something you wish you could change?
 We all do things that we are sorry about.
 We were caught up in the moment.
 Emotions were strong and we were weak and succumbed.
 We look back and feel ashamed.
 We wish we could press the rewind button or go back in a time machine and change what happened.
 Then we could live with ourselves and be freed from the guilt and that nagging and tenacious sense of shame.